Gord Johns: 45th Parliament

-Johns was re-elected in the 2025 federal election, receiving 39.6% of the vote.
-He was the only NDP MP elected on Vancouver Island as the party lost several previously held seats in the region.
+Johns was re-elected in the 2025 federal election, receiving 39.6% of the vote, becoming the sole NDP MP elected on Vancouver Island as the party lost five previously held seats there.
+Johns serves as the NDP critic for Health (including Mental Health and Addictions), Rural, Small Business and Tourism, Fisheries and Oceans, Agriculture, Veteran Affairs, Heritage (Arts, Culture and Sport), and Emergency Preparedness.

+Johns introduced the first private member's bill of the 45th Parliament.
+Bill C-201 would add mental health coverage to the Canada Health Act.

+Johns was one of two NDP MPs, alongside Nunavut MP Lori Idlout, to abstain from voting on the 2025 Canadian federal budget.
+Johns stated that his decision to abstain on the budget came after consultation with constituents and elected leaders in his riding who did not want a fall election.

+In 2026, Johns endorsed Heather McPherson in that year's federal NDP leadership race.

 Political positions

 Toxic drug crisis

 Johns supports a harm reduction approach to the opioid crisis in British Columbia, including the decriminalization of personal possession of opioids.
 In 2018, he called the opioid crisis the greatest emergency facing residents in the Alberni Valley, as opioid deaths in the region are 50% higher than the provincial average.
 In December 2018, Johns presented a petition with over 3,000 signatures to the House of Commons, calling on the government to address opioids as a National Public Health Emergency.
+In 2025, Johns criticized the federal government for allowing safer supply program funding to elapse without a renewal.

 In the 44th Parliament, Johns called for an audit of the government's response to the toxic drug crisis after data revealed that 32,632 Canadians died due to drug poisoning between January 2016 and June 2022.
 Johns also introduced a private member's bill (Bill C-216) to amend the Controlled Drugs and Substances Act to decriminalize drug possession and implement a health-based approach to substance use.

+In October 2025, Johns received the Allyship Award from the Canadian Association of People Who Use Drugs (CAPSA) for his advocacy on addictions care.